OutSystems/docs-odc/src/eap/cloud-architecture.md

 The compute capacity is adjusted in real-time, with no user interaction required.

-The following diagram represents how auto scaling works inside the Platform cluster.
+The following diagram shows how auto scaling works inside the Platform cluster.
 It shows the Production stage as application containers are replicated across multiple AZs.

 ![Runtime Autoscale](images/cloud-architecture-runtime-scale-diag.png)

-The **auto scale controller** continuously monitors the CPU and RAM metrics of each of the application containers.
-It continuously benchmarks these metrics against the cluster compute capacity allocated to each application container and can take one of two scaling actions:
+The **auto scale controller** continuously monitors the CPU and RAM metrics of each application container.
+It continuously benchmarks these metrics against the cluster compute capacity allocated to each application container and can:

 * Replicate the application container to optimize the use of the allocated compute capacity and distribution across AZs.
 * Allocate additional cluster compute capacity to the application container if the CPU and RAM metrics for the application container exceed a threshold.

-Because the overall compute capacity for the isolated Runtime stage cluster is resourced from a multi-tenant pool, it is scalable.
+The overall compute capacity for the isolated Runtime stage cluster is scalable because it is resourced from a multi-tenant pool.

 ### Databases and data stores

 #### Platform data

-Service Studio and Project Neo Portal connect to the Platform API Gateway, which handles all the requests to the Platform services.
-Each service creates one or more jobs for the cluster to process, which make calls to the databases and data stores through the Data Service service—think of this as a data access layer.
+Service Studio and the Project Neo Portal connect to the Platform API Gateway, which handles all the requests to the Platform services.
+Each service creates one or more jobs for the cluster to process, which makes calls to the databases and data stores through the Data Service service—think of this as a data access layer.

 The following table lists and describes the Platform databases and data stores.